contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/02_editor/04_tips.md

 You can clone any of the resources, operations, data types, and text blocks in the left panel.

-There are to ways to do this.
-The first is to use the menu in the top right of the right panel.
+The first way to do this is to use the menu in the top right of the right panel.

 ![Clone from the right panel](images/cloneright.png "Clone from the right panel")